bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bratteli.md

 * In 1980 Bratteli became a professor at the Norwegian University of Technology in Trondheim.
 * In fact the last single author paper Bratteli wrote was a conference paper published in 1988, and he had around 50 multi-author works in the following 20 years.
 * Bratteli wrote several further books.
-* Marianne, my youngest sister, who is a painter, cannot endure it."
-The Möbius Award from the Research Council of Norway, which Ola Bratteli and Erling Størmer shared in 2004 for outstanding research in the field of operator algebra, fights for one's attention with Russian jewelry boxes and Thai Buddha figures.
 * For example, he received: (i) The Professor Ingerid Dal and Sister Ulrikke Greve Dal's scholarship in support of humanistic research in 2001; (ii) The Nansen Foundation's prize for outstanding research from The Norwegian Academy of Sciences in 2004; and (iii) The Research Council of Norway's prize, the Möbius Prize, for outstanding research in 2004.

 Born 24 October 1946, Oslo, Norway.
 Died 8 February 2015, Oslo, Norway.